 Docker images are a way to snapshot the app and all its dependencies.
 Images are templates based on which containers are provisioned.
 These images are extremely lightweight and can be easily pushed to different app life cycle stages like development, testing, and production (See Fig 5).
 This facility along with the guaranteed reproduce-ability (explained in the next section) is a huge deal for release management because significant time goes towards dependency resolution in traditional development approaches.

 A typical scenario in enterprise systems is to have scripts to deploy apps to a server.
 However, the script executions will vary across different environments that include parameters like time, hardware, software versions, etc. But by packaging your applications into containers you can be sure that they will run as tested wherever they are deployed.
 In summary, there is a guarantee of reproducing the same behavior wherever it is executed.

 Enforces certified software usage:

-Docker registries (see Fig 6) are components that holds Docker images.
+Docker registries (see Fig 6) are components that hold Docker images.
 These are public or private stores from which you can upload or download images.
 The public Docker registry is called Docker Hub.
-Enterprise IT teams have the control to make available only IT certified software components (as Docker images) through these registries.
+Enterprise IT teams have the control to make available only IT-certified software components (as of Docker images) through these registries.
 This enforces certified software use across the organization.